Dir en grey (DIR EN GREY/Dir en grey) is a Japanese five-piece Avant-Garde Metal

 - Some fans lucky enough to meet him have reported him being very shy and reserved off-stage.

 - The Mentor: Not only Yoshiki, mentioned above, but Kyo was also a roadie for Kuroyume, whose influence is very obvious on Dir en Grey's first few releases.

 - Mohs Scale of Rock and Metal Hardness: They've covered everything from a 1 to an 11.
-However, most of their songs range from a soft 6 to a very hard 9, with their lighter songs typically in the 4-5 range.
+However, most of their songs range from a soft 6 ("Dozing Green") to a very hard 9 ("Different Sense"), with their lighter songs typically in the 4-5 range.

-- Mood Whiplash: The Marrow of a Bone starts off with a soft power ballad, is followed by several ultra-aggressive metal songs, and while the album does soften from there, it never has another ballad again.
+- Mood Whiplash: The Marrow of a Bone starts off with a soft power ballad, is followed by several ultra-aggressive metal songs, and while the album does soften slightly from "Agitated Screams of Maggots" onward, it never has another ballad again.
 The transition can be very unsettling and startling to the unsuspecting listener.

 - Neoclassical Punk Zydeco Rockabilly: Aside form just "metal", it is very hard to classify them.

-- In fact, the band chooses not to be categorized at all.
+- Lampshaded: the band chooses not to be categorized at all.

 - Also, arguing about what genre they belong to would generate a lot of controversy.

 - Macabre saw their transition from seemingly random Alternative Rock to full-on Alternative Metal, a trend they continued up until Kisou

 - Six Ugly has the band ditching their Kuroyume influences in favor of a harsh, noisy, Americanized Nu Metal sound.